PencilCode/dynamic.io/README.md

 A usage example:

 <pre>
-// Specify mainHost in options if you want to handle virtual hosts.
+// Specify host in options if you want to handle virtual hosts.
-// Then only connections with a Host header matching mainHost will
+// Then only connections with a Host header matching host will
 // map to "/".
-(The default is '*', which maps all hosts to '/').
+(The default is /.*/, which maps all hosts to '/';
-// All other host namespaces will get a prefix of "//otherhost.com".
+// host can be a string or a RegExp).
+All other host namespaces
+// will get a prefix of "//otherhost.com".
+The Namespace method
-// The Namespace method nsp.fullname() gets the fully qualified
+// nsp.fullname() gets the fully qualified namespace name, while
-// namespace name. nsp.host returns the host, and nsp.name still
+// and nsp.name still // returns just '/' (or '/mynamespace')
-// returns just '/' (or '/mynamespace') without the host.
+// without the host; nsp.host returns the host.

-io = require('dynamic.io')({mainHost: 'myhost.com'});
+io = require('dynamic.io')({host: 'myhost.com'});

 // By the way, you can override gethost if you need to normalize. io.getHost = function(conn) {